 Increase coworking options

-You only have to look at the rapid growth of the coworking spaces the last 10 years (now more than 90 in London alone), to understand how the economy is changing to reflect the working patterns of creative and ambitious entrepreneurs.
+Have you noticed the rapid growth of the coworking spaces in the last 10 years (now more than 90 in London alone)?
+It really shows how the economy is changing to reflect the working patterns of creative and ambitious entrepreneurs.
 If the Island wants explosive e-business growth, it needs hot tech hubs and spaces to support the ecosystem.
 Why not team up with Google Campus, Tech Hub, or Innovation Warehouse?

 Encourage the super-rich to engage with the entrepreneurs